VeriGraph: Scene Graphs for Execution Verifiable Robot Planning

 \subsection{Iterative Planning}

 The planner described in~\Sref{sec:task_planning} outputs the full action sequence without any feedback mechanism to refine the plan.
-Our experiments showed that this approach often fails in difficult tasks because LLMs tend to forget constraints.
+Our experiments showed that this approach often fails on difficult tasks because LLMs tend to forget constraints.
 To address this issue, we designed an iterative planner $\mathcal{P}_{\text{iter}}$ that receives feedback $\mathcal{F}$ about the proposed action sequences and corrects the plan accordingly.

-The planner, $\mathcal{P}_\text{iter}$, is given $\mathcal{A}$, $\mathcal{C}$, $G_\text{init}$, and $G_\text{tgt}$ and asked to output at most $k$ high-level actions and an end token. \name attempts to perform the actions, and \name returns feedback, $\mathcal{F}$, as well as the current graph state.
+The planner $\mathcal{P}_\text{iter}$ is given $\mathcal{A}$, $\mathcal{C}$, $G_i$, and $G_g$ and asked to output at most $k$ high-level actions and an end token. \name attempts to perform the actions, and \name returns feedback, $\mathcal{F}$, as well as the current graph state.
 If there is a constraint violation in the proposed actions, the error count $\tau$ is increased.
 The feedback and new graph state are then passed to $\mathcal{P}_\text{iter}$, and the iteration continues until either the number of errors reaches the error threshold $\mathbf{t}$ or the end token is received.
+Because the LLM planner can repeatedly propose actions that violate the same constraints, the process may enter an error cycle.
+The error threshold prevents infinite replanning by limiting the number of failed iterations.
 The iterative planning process is described in~\Aref{alg:iterative}.